oultrox/AstarLabyrinthPuzzle/README.md

-# A* star laberynth game with gyroscope.
+# A* star labyrinth game with gyroscope.